 The minimum GRE scores for MCRP and MS-GIST admission are 150 for Verbal Reasoning, 148 for Quantitative Reasoning, and 4.0 Analytical Writing.

 For MS-Urban Design admission, all three GRE parts must be at the 60th percentile or higher.

 We use the highest score from each of the three parts of the GRE exam.

 No, we only accept the GRE score report.

 GRE scores are good for 5 years from the date the exam was taken.
 Any scores over 5 years will not be accepted.

 Yes, all international students from countries in which English is not the primary native language must take the Test of English as a Foreign Language (TOEFL).
 Exception: International students who have attended a college or university in the United States for at least one academic year (two semesters or three quarters) are exempt from the TOEFL requirement.

 No other language test may be substituted.
 The TOEFL is the only test accepted by Georgia Tech.

-For the MCRP and for the MS-Urban Design, we are looking for students who score at least 100 on the ibTOEFL internet-based exam, 250 on the computer-based exam or 600 on the paper-based exam.
+For the MCRP, MS-Urban Design, and MS-GIST, we are looking for students who score at least 100 on the ibTOEFL internet-based exam, 250 on the computer-based exam or 600 on the paper-based exam.